 Ingredients

-- 2 tsp fresh ginger, grated (optional)
+- 2 teaspoon fresh ginger, grated (optional)

 - ½ cup low‑sodium soy sauce (or tamari/coconut aminos for gluten‑free)